mathisdt/webuntis-fetcher/README.md

 **not** use a publicly documented and stable API.
 So it can break at any time - whenever Untis decides to change their backend.

+## TODO

+- cancellations
+- changes in teacher, subject or room

 ## Getting Started

 1. Checkout this project to your computer (or just copy `main.py` and `config-template.ini`).